-16S/18S/ITS gene sequencing methods are commonly used for identification, classification and quantitation of microbes within complex biological mixture such as environmental samples (ex marine water1) and gut samples (ex human gut microbiome2).
+16S/18S/ITS gene sequencing methods are commonly used for identification, classification and quantitation of microbes within complex biological mixture such as environmental samples (ex marine water) and gut samples (ex human gut microbiome).
 These genes have a high degree of variation even between closely related species.

 Conveniently, the these genes consists of both conserved and hyper-variable regions.
 Universal PCR primers can be designed to target the conserved regions of the genes making it possible to amplify the gene in a wide range of different microorganisms from a single sample.
 While the conserved region makes universal amplification possible, sequencing the variable regions allows discrimination between specific different microorganisms such as bacteria (16S), fungi (18S, ITS), and archaea (ITS).

 - Environmental Samples (ex soil, water)